This Intentioneers website has links to about three dozen documents by A. Allen Butcher, including:

 Ecological consciousness becomes a spirituality as people revere as sacred the components and dynamics of environmental systems, and recognize in them a life-energy they choose to consider to be divine.
 Such a view of divinity can be overlaid upon any living organism, ecosystem, bioregion, or planetary ecosphere, with the latter represented by the name Gaia, an ancient Greek earth goddess, the mother of time and of creation, imparting wisdom to commoners and kings through the Oracle at Delphi.
 In a similar way, the Gaia Hypothesis, as developed by James Lovelock in his 1979 book Gaia: A New Look at Life on Earth, imparts an understanding of how life is sustained on the planet, which is as Jeremy Rifkin wrote in The Empathic Civilization, a “self-regulating entity that maintains itself in a steady state conducive to the continuance of life.”
 In both The Empathic Civilization and in The Green New Deal Rifkin presents this awareness as a “biosphere consciousness.”
 (Rifkin, 2009, pp. 26, 593, 598; Rifkin, 2019, pp. 212, 244)

 The awakening to a biosphere consciousness in America can be said to have begun around the first Earth Day in 1970.
-Through the 1960s, ‘70s, and ‘80s various appropriate-technology focused communities or alternative-technology centers—these terms were used as keywords in the descriptions of some of the communities included in directories printed by the Fellowship for Intentional Community (FIC)—developed more-or-less independently the concepts of renewable resources and sustainable technologies.
-These research and development communities were called “planetary villages” by Corinne McLaughlin and Gordon Davidson in their 1985 book, Builders of the Dawn.
+Through the 1960s, ‘70s, and ‘80s various appropriate-technology-focused communities or alternative-technology centers—these terms were used as keywords in the descriptions of some of the communities included in directories printed by the Fellowship for Intentional Community (FIC)—developed more-or-less independently the concepts of renewable resources and sustainable technologies.
+These research and development communities were called “planetary villages” by Corinne McLaughlin and Gordon Davidson in their 1985 book, Builders of the Dawn: Community Lifestyles in a Changing World.
+Corinne and Gordon had spent time at Findhorn community in Scotland, and cofounded Sirius community in Massachusetts partly from that inspiration.
 (McLaughlin & Davidson, pp. 335-8)